mattmassicotte/swift-evolution/proposals/0417-task-executor-preference.md

 We can call `callRead` from inside `callBulk` and avoid un-necessary context switching as the same thread servicing the IO operation may be used for those asynchronous functions -- and no actual context switch may need to be performed when `callBulk` calls into `callRead` either.

-For end-users of this library the API they don't need to worry about any of this, but the author of such library is in full control over where execution will happen -- be it using task executor preference, or custom actor executors.
+For end-users of this library API don't need to worry about any of this, but the author of such library is in full control over where execution will happen -- be it using task executor preference, or custom actor executors.

 This works also the other way around: when we're using a library and notice that it is doing blocking things and we'd rather separate it out onto a different executor.
 It may even have declared asynchronous methods -- but still is taking too long to yield the thread for some reason, causing issues to the shared pool.